The answers you get from literature depend on the questions you pose.

 — Margaret Atwood

-Such a Good Family deals with complex topics and gray areas that are perfect for discussing with a friend or your book club.
-If you’re interested in having Caitlin join your book club, please reach out.
+Caitlin’s books deal with complex topics and gray areas that are perfect for discussing with a friend or your book club.
+If you’re interested in having her join your book club, please reach out.
 Caitlin regularly meets with book club groups and would love to join yours!

 Discussion Questions for Such a Good Family: